Heating instead of cooling: This ingenious concept is now revolutionizing data centers – Image: Qarnot

 Performance and cost efficiency: When sustainability becomes a competitive advantage

-Qarnot's business model impressively demonstrates that ecological sustainability and economic success don't have to be mutually exclusive.
-In fact, sustainability is the key to the platform's exceptional cost-effectiveness.
-By eliminating the enormous costs of cooling and additionally monetizing waste heat by selling it to heat partners, Qarnot can offer its HPC services at prices up to 50 percent lower than those of traditional cloud providers.
-This democratizes access to high-performance computing, making it affordable even for small and medium-sized enterprises or research institutions that previously couldn't afford expensive computing clusters.
+Qarnot's business model impressively demonstrates that environmental sustainability and economic success need not be mutually exclusive.
+In fact, sustainability is the key to the platform's exceptional cost-efficiency.
+By eliminating the enormous costs of cooling and monetizing waste heat through its sale to heat partners, Qarnot can offer its HPC services at prices up to 50 percent lower than those of traditional cloud providers.
+This democratizes access to high-performance computing, making it affordable for small and medium-sized enterprises (SMEs) and research institutions that previously could not afford expensive computing clusters.

 At the same time, no compromises are made on performance.
 The platform offers access to the latest generations of processors and accelerators from leading manufacturers such as AMD and Intel.
-The distributed architecture enables high scalability, allowing users to access thousands of cores on demand to run even the most demanding simulations in record time.
-The elimination of IT overhead leads to further indirect savings.
+The decentralized architecture enables high scalability, allowing users to access thousands of cores as needed to run even the most demanding simulations in record time.
+Eliminating IT overhead leads to further indirect savings.
 Engineers and scientists can save up to 50 percent of the time they would otherwise spend managing infrastructure.
-This saved time can be channeled directly into productive research and development work, further increasing the speed of innovation and the company's competitiveness.
+This time saved can be directly invested in productive research and development, further increasing the company's innovation speed and competitiveness.

-Technological progress is only truly valuable when it is simple and accessible for the people who are meant to use it.
-Qarnot has taken this principle to heart when developing its platform.
+Technological progress is only truly valuable if it is simple and accessible to the people who are meant to use it.
+Qarnot has adhered to this principle in developing its platform.
 The user interface and the entire user experience are designed to abstract the complexity of high-performance computing.
-An engineer doesn't need to be a system administration expert to harness the full power of the Qarnot infrastructure.
+An engineer does not need to be an expert in system administration to leverage the full power of the Qarnot infrastructure.

-The typical workflow is incredibly simple: A user uploads their simulation model, selects the required computing resources—such as the number of CPU or GPU cores and the amount of RAM—using an intuitive interface, configures the desired software environment, and starts the computing job with just a few clicks.
-The platform automatically takes care of cluster provisioning, task distribution, and resource management in the background.
-Job progress can be monitored in real time, and the results are available for download upon completion.
-This simplicity and high degree of automation significantly lower the barrier to entry for HPC and enable teams of all sizes to utilize cutting-edge simulation technologies.
+The typical workflow is remarkably simple: A user uploads their simulation model, selects the required computing resources via an intuitive interface – such as the number of CPU or GPU cores and the amount of RAM – configures the desired software environment, and starts the computation job with just a few clicks.
+The platform automatically handles cluster provisioning, task distribution, and resource management in the background.
+Job progress can be monitored in real time, and the results are available for download once the calculation is complete.
+This simplicity and high degree of automation significantly lower the barrier to entry for HPC and enable teams of all sizes to utilize state-of-the-art simulation technologies.

-Qarnot is at the forefront of a movement redefining the paradigm of computing.
-At a time when climate change and digital independence are among the greatest challenges facing our society, the company offers a compelling response.
+Qarnot is at the forefront of a movement redefining the paradigm of data processing.
+At a time when climate change and digital independence are among the greatest challenges facing our society, the company offers a compelling answer.
 It demonstrates that unstoppable technological progress doesn't necessarily have to come at the expense of the environment.
 Instead, technology, when intelligently designed, can be part of the solution.

-Qarnot's model is more than just a clever business model; it's a holistic approach that combines technological excellence with ecological responsibility and strategic autonomy.
+Qarnot's model is more than just a clever business model; it's a holistic approach that combines technological excellence with environmental responsibility and strategic autonomy.
 By transforming waste heat from a problem into a resource, it creates a win-win situation for the digital industry and the local community.
 By relying on a fully European, sovereign infrastructure, it strengthens the continent's technological independence.
-And by making high-performance computing accessible and affordable, it empowers the innovators of today and tomorrow to solve the complex problems of our time.
-The future of high-performance computing will not take place in vast, energy-hungry halls, but rather decentralized, integrated, and in harmony with our environment—and Qarnot is leading the way.
+And by making high-performance computing accessible and affordable, it empowers today's and tomorrow's innovators to solve the complex problems of our time.
+The future of high-performance computing will not take place in vast, energy-hungry halls, but will be decentralized, integrated, and in harmony with our environment – and Qarnot is leading the way.